telerik/kendo-angular-messages/README.md

 To build the package from this repository, run the `npm pack` command.

-## How to Contribute
+## Contribution

-The Kendo UI for Angular message translations are distributed under a permissive [Apache License](https://github.com/telerik/kendo-angular-messages/blob/master/LICENSE.md).
-We accept contributions that improve the existing translations or add new languages.
+The message translations of Kendo UI for Angular are distributed under a permissive [Apache License](https://github.com/telerik/kendo-angular-messages/blob/master/LICENSE.md).
+We accept contributions that improve the existing translations or add new ones.

-Before contributing to Kendo UI for Angular, please:
+Before contributing to Kendo UI for Angular, please make sure that you:

-1. Read and sign the [Kendo UI for Angular Contribution License Agreement](goo.gl/forms/dXc1RaE8le6rVZ0h1), to confirm you've read and acknowledged the legal aspects of your contributions, and
+1. Read and sign the [Kendo UI for Angular Contribution License Agreement (CLA)](goo.gl/forms/dXc1RaE8le6rVZ0h1).
+The CLA confirms that you acknowledge the legal aspects of your contributions.
 2. Submit a Pull Request.